Last Updated: May 29, 2022

-Understandably, this caused uneasiness among 2 billion WhatsApp users and, as we mentioned, astonishing popularity among its direct competitors’ Telegram and Signal.
+Understandably, this caused uneasiness among 2 billion WhatsApp users and astonishing popularity among its direct competitors’ Telegram and Signal.

 Now you need help in determining which one of these popular messaging apps is the best for you?
 We are here to help you decide, with our WhatsApp vs Telegram vs Signal Comparison, and for this purpose, we looked at: